 Want to know more?

-We are running our Google Analytics workshop at Open Space Rooms on Thursday 15th November.
-This is a hands on session on setting up and using Google Analytics .
+We run our Google Analytics workshop regularly.
+It is a hands-on session on setting up and using Google Analytics.
 You can book here.